 What’s Happening With Affordable Housing Around Seattle?

-In our growing city, affordable housing is a hot topic on everyone’s minds.
+Affordable housing in Seattle is a hot topic on everyone’s minds.
 While the real estate market isn’t as hot as it was in 2017, it’s still bumping along.
 Washington’s economy was number one in the nation, according to a study by WalletHub.
-Our economy continues to create many jobs.
+Our economy continues to create many jobs, attracting people from other cities.
 Legislation and development plans that have been in the works for years are coming into action this year, which could begin to ease the housing and homelessness crisis around the area.
-Take a look at some of the developments in the article below.
+Take a look at some of those developments below.

 Affordable Housing Developments